 The Barbados International Masters Football Festival is one of the biggest masters football tournaments held in the Caribbean attracting teams from the UK, North America and neighbouring islands.
-The festival is held at the end of May every year with two divisions (over 40s and over 50s) vying for bragging rights and the championship trophy.
+The festival is held during the Whit Sunsun weekend every year with two divisions (over 40s and over 50s) vying for bragging rights and the championship trophy.

 A BRIEF HISTORY OF THE BARBADOS INTERNATIONAL MASTERS FOOTBALL FESTIVAL